 Steven Spielberg's West Side Story film casts Rachel Zegler as Maria

 The hit film is expected to start filming this summer and has announced a release date in 2020

-Casting for Steven Spielberg's upcoming film adaptation of West Side Story has been announced.
+Casting and a release date for Steven Spielberg's upcoming film adaptation of West Side Story has been announced.

 Maria will be played by 17 year-old Rachel Zegler, who, according to Deadline, beat over 30,000 auditionees to win the role after seeing a call-out for open auditions in January 2018.
 Zegler will be making her screen debut in the film.
 She is joined by Ansel Elgort (Baby Driver) as Tony.

 Broadway stars Ariana DeBose (Summer: The Donna Summer Musical) will play Anita, Josh Andrés Rivera (Hamilton) will play Chino and David Alvarez (Billy Elliot: The Musical) will play Bernardo.
 Rita Moreno, who won an Oscar for her portrayal of Anita in the 1961 movie, will take on the role of Valentina – a new character based on shop owner Doc.
 You can have a first look at the cast in costume above.